Gambling in Japan: Legalization and bidding

 In July 2018, Japanese lawmakers approved a bill that officially allows casinos in the country.
 Three casinos in the form of integrated resorts (IRs) will be established in different locations.
 The IRs will come with restrictions and Japanese locals will only be able to visit the casinos three times per week, or ten times a month.
 Japanese visitors will also be charged a 6,000 yen entrance fee to help discourage addiction.

 Osaka was the first to launch the "Request For Proposal" (RFP) process in 2019, and the five companies who applied for an Osaka integrated casino resort license are Las Vegas Sands, Wynn Resorts, MGM Resorts, Melco Resorts, and Genting Singapore.
 Names of two gambling operators were not revealed as they had requested anonymity.
 In February 2020 only MGM Resorts had submitted a bid in Osaka, with no bids put in by competing companies Galaxy Entertainment and Genting Singapore.
 MGM was awarded the contract.
 Las Vegas Sands, Melco Resorts and Entertainment and Wynn Resorts all said they were instead focusing on Yokohama and Tokyo and the bidding processes there, for the remaining two licenses.

 On May 13, 2020, Las Vegas Sands recalled its bid to open an IR in Japan amid postponement of the Tokyo 2020 Olympics and global coronavirus epidemic.

-MGM Resorts will begin construction of MGM Osaka, an integrated resort in Osaka in April 2025.
+MGM Resorts began construction of MGM Osaka, an integrated resort in Osaka in April 2025.
 MGM Osaka will include 2,300 hotel rooms, a casino, shopping and dining options, convention space and a 3,500 seat theatre.